18F/handbook/_pages/how-we-work/conferences-events-training.md

 ## After the Conference

 Add your notes about the conference to the [Conferences Notes doc](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=0) for your colleagues to read and learn from!

+## Buying books

+You can also use your training budget to buy books for self-guided study.
+Approval for books follows the same process as approvals for trainings.
+You'll need to fill out the same forms but using the names of the books you want to buy.